 The above qualifications may surprise many, but the real question is: what good is an experienced pho cook who is unprofessional, has bad manners and does not work within your guidelines and company policies to meet your quality expectation?
 With such individual on your staff, you can really lose money in your business before you even realize it.
 Likewise, if you are not experienced in running your restaurant, then hiring a good cook alone won’t help you.

-My suggestion is: know yourself and your business first, know what you want your business to be, then you have what you need to find a great pho cook who will help your pho restaurant succeed.
+The bottom line: know yourself and your business first, and know what you want your business to be, then you have the knowledge you need to find a great pho cook who will help your pho restaurant succeed.

-Share with us your suggestions or questions in the comments section below.
-If you need help to open your own pho restaurant, head on over to the Contact Form and drop me a note.
+If you need help in hiring and training for any staff position in your pho restaurant, head on over to the Contact Form and drop me a note.
 I'll get back to you within 24 hours.